BeTKH/InformationRetrival/README.md

 This project aims to optimize the speed of document retrieval and ensure the display of retrieved documents in order of relevance.
 This will significantly impact the responsiveness requirement of end-user applications, particularly web apps, where presenting results within a 2-second timeframe is crucial.

-The current implementation approach is to use PostgreSQL with Django framework, Python text processing libraries for data cleaning, usig term-frequency (tf-idf) or postgre's ts-rank for document ranking.
+The current implementation approach is to use PostgreSQL with Django framework, Python text processing libraries for data cleaning, using term-frequency (tf-idf) or Postgre's ts-rank for document ranking.
 A dictionary data structure or hashing can be used to index query terms to documents for improved performance.